 A qualified multicandidate committee may give a candidate up to $5,000 per election.
-A party committee generally qualifies as a multicandidate committee once it has:
+A PAC generally qualifies as a multicandidate committee once it has:

 Mark multicandidate status on reports